What are the Top 8 CISSP Domains? Explained

 5) Compliance requirements

-Security architecture and engineering address up to 13% of the CISSP exam.
-Numerous significant concepts and information about security are covered in this sector, which includes-
+Security Architecture and Engineering address up to 13% of the CISSP Exam.
+Numerous CISSP significant concepts and information about security are covered in this sector which include the following:

 1) Research, implement and manage engineering processes using secure design principles